wayborne/craft-dynamic-meta-images/README.md

 ## Troubleshooting

+### I'm not sure if Puppeteer is installed
+Run `npm list puppeteer` to see if it's listed there.
+You can also check your `package.json` file and see if `puppeteer` is listed under the dependencies and make sure `npm install` runs without any issues.
 ### I can't find the path to my Node or NPM binary
 For Node.js: Type which node (macOS/Linux) or where node (Windows) and press Enter.
 This will display the path to the Node.js binary.
 For npm: Type which npm (macOS/Linux) or where npm (Windows) and press Enter.
 This will display the path to the npm binary.